Are you looking forward to starting your limited liability company in Florida?

 business.
 Florida State has its naming laws requirements, which you must comply with.

-You should also choose a name that is easy for potential clients to search.
+You should also choose a name that is easy for potential clients and investors to search.

 If you need any advice or service of process in naming laws or representation, this Rocket Lawyer review is for you.